MarketplaceUX/mow/concepts/index.md

 </ul-->

-## Product Vision
+## Customer Experience Vision

-This section describes the product vision for the new Marketplace.
+This section describes the customer experience vision for the new Marketplace.
 Before diving in, you might want to review the documents below:

 * [Product Design Strategy][1]
 * [Customer Experience Framework][2]